 Step 3: Extract the Raspberry Juice

-Let the berries and water infuse at the back of your kitchen counter for no more than 3 days.
-You’ll notice a change in color as the red juice seeps out into the water.
-It’s a good thing!
+- Let the berries and water infuse at the back of your kitchen counter for about 3 days, watching as the color deepens.

 Step 4: Pour the Juice Into a Food Safe Fermenting Container